olyagpl/jwebserver-website-runner/README.md

     ./build-dynamic-runner.sh
     ```

-3. Build a mostly statically linked executable, by passing `-H:+StaticExecutableWithDynamicLibC` to the `native-image` tool, and package it into a container image that provides `glibc`.
+3. Build a mostly statically linked executable, by passing `--static-nolibc` to the `native-image` tool, and package it into a container image that provides `glibc`.
     ```bash
     ./build-mostly-static-runner.sh
     ```